-The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's statutory basis financial statements for fiscal 2011 through 2014.
-Preliminary figures for fiscal 2015 and projections for fiscal 2016 have been prepared by the Executive Office for Administration and Finance.
+The revenues and expenditures of the budgeted operating funds presented in the following table are derived from the Commonwealth's statutory basis financial statements for fiscal 2010 through 2014.
+Projections for fiscal 2015 have been prepared by the Executive Office for Administration and Finance.
 Except where otherwise indicated, they are based on the office's most recent estimate of tax revenue (as officially issued) and non-tax revenue, on enacted appropriations adjusted for projected reversions and on supplemental appropriations filed by the Governor that remain before the Legislature.
 The financial information presented includes all budgeted operating funds of the Commonwealth.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Operating Fund Structure" for additional detail.

-The following table sets forth the Commonwealth's revenues and expenditures for fiscal 2011 through fiscal 2014, preliminary revenues and expenditures for fiscal 2015, and projected revenues and expenditures for fiscal 2016.
+The following table sets forth the Commonwealth's revenues and expenditures for fiscal 2010 through fiscal 2014 and projected revenues and expenditures for fiscal 2015.